xiangtgao/JSC370-labs/README.md

   pressure.
 I have found one station (USAFID = 723119) that satisfies the three median conditions together, so there is one station that conincide the median conditions.
+- Notice this result is based on that we remove stations with temp below -10, so the numbers might not match exactly if you filter the data differently at the beginning.

 Knit the document, commit your changes, and save it on GitHub.
 Don’t forget to add `README.md` to the tree, the first time you render it.